Amanb17/somaiya-riscv/README.md

 </details>

-## Day 2 - Introduction to ABI and basic verification flow
+## WEEK 2 - Introduction to ABI and basic verification flow
 <details>
   <summary> ABI </summary>
   Flowchart for writing the Sum 1 to n program using Abi function is :